tamajun100/weeb-finance-landing/docs/Token.md

 Unlike pre-minting huge amounts of tokens and creating diluted price from the beginning, WEEB uses dynamic supply model where tokens are minted as new blocks are mined.
 This creates supply shortage and helps the price appreciation.

 This model is also the backbone of the new hybrid yield farming model where investor receives minted WEEB tokens for their deposited assets where those received WEEB tokens act as locked balance inside their total balance which generate yield but are not tradable/transferrable.
-On return of the locked supply (could be partial return) corresponding deposit is released and the returned tokens are burned thus supply is decreased.
+On return of the locked supply (could be partial returned) corresponding deposit is released and the returned tokens are burned thus supply is decreased.
 [Ref. to Farms]

 &nbsp;